asfaload/asfald/README.md

 ## In Dockerfiles

-You can safely download and install `asfald` in your linux containers by adding this snippet to your `Dockerfile` (you can choose the version to install by modifying the value of `asfald_version` on the first line), the only requirement is to have `curl` installed available:
+You can safely download and install `asfald` in your linux containers by adding this snippet to your `Dockerfile` (you can choose the version to install by modifying the value of `asfald_version` on the first line), the only requirement is to have `curl` installed:
 ```
 RUN bash -c 'asfald_version=v0.3.0 && \
     curl --silent  -L -O https://github.com/asfaload/asfald/releases/download/${asfald_version}/asfald-x86_64-unknown-linux-musl && \